michaelodonnell/travel-advertising-demo/README.md

     2. Previously visited the city
     3. Number of travelers

-SCENARIO 1: Air Segment is Booked
+SCENARIO 1: Executive with Air Segment Booked
--
+- An executive is travel to NYC on business.
+Their flights are booked, but no other aspects of their trip.
+- Show accommodation, car rental and entertainment advertising relevant to this traveler

-SCENARIO 2: Air & Hotel Segments are Booked
+SCENARIO 2: Executive with Air & Hotel Segments Booked
--
+- The same executive is travel to NYC again on business.
+Their flights and hotel are booked, but no other aspects of their trip.
+- Show car rental and entertainment advertising relevant to this traveler *

+* Can we identify that the traveler does not want car rental if that's the case?

-SCENARIO 3: Air, Hotel & Car Segments are Booked
+SCENARIO 3: Mid-level sales person with Air, Hotel & Car Segments are Booked
--
+- A Mid-level sales person is traveling to NYC for a sales pitch with a prospect.
+Their flights, hotel and car rental are booked
+- Show entertainment advertising relevant to this traveler

 TO DO:
 1. Select a location to sample